Moov-Organization/Moov-Documentation/docs/whitepaper/index.md

 The most recent addition to available transportation methods are the "rideshare" services, most notably Lyft and Uber.
 These services perform very similarly to taxi services, however they also provide a set of other integrated services including ride-hailing and tracking, and electronic payment via phone apps (we will refer to this set of services simply as the ride hailing stack).
 The primary advantage of these providers is ease of interfacing - all relevant information is bundled into once place.
 However, like the taxi services, drivers employed by these centralized services cannot set their own rates, and are reliant on the ride hailing stack offered by the steward companies.
 This means that drivers and riders alike are still potentially subject to oligopolistic conditions in the long term using this transportation method.
 In addition, these technologies do not exist in a vacuum; with the advent and rising popularity of autonomous vehicles, it is likely that rideshare companies will eventually move to automated fleets, further building conditions making market entry difficult.

-We believe that another solution can be developed that takes the best features of all of the noted transportation methods.
+We believe that a more ideal transportation solution can be found, which combines the best features of all of the noted observed methods.

-## The Proposal
+## Proposed Idea

-> @todo the statement below require heavy citation of sources incidating increasing autonomous vehicle saturation of roads

-...
-Specifically, we worry that in transitioning from Uber and Lyft's user-owned but centrally-stewarded TaaS to a TaaS operated by autonomous fleets, public vehicle providers lose the ability to compete in the market.
-With a select few companies owning larger and larger percentages of vehicles on the road, this could result in an oligopoly.

-- public distributed ride hailing system with user-owned manned fleets -> autonomous fleets
+We propose a decentralized, public-stake ride hailing system with user-owned manned fleets.

-> @todo follownig par needs revision; succinct and unambiguous description of proposal

-However, a more ideal form of transportation system ownership may logically exist beyond today's current ride-hailing system, which would be able to seamlessly evolve into a publicly-owned autonomous fleet system.
-We propose a decentralized, public-stake ride-hailing and car ownership system.
+> @todo list properties of this system that make it beneficial

+The system envisioned should also be able to naturally transition to a fleet of autonomous vehicles, but these vehicles should still be either user-owned or publicly-owned (municipal), and thus public stake in the system is maintained.

 To understand the nuances of this proposed system, we must break down what today's ride-hailing services provide.

-~~In yesterday’s world there were individual taxi services that coordinated rides between riders and taxi drivers.
-In today’s world we have Uber and Lyft, who have fully automated ride coordination but as an unfortunate consequence own the entire marketplace.
-Though people are paying significantly less today than they were with yesterday’s slower taxi services, this oligopolization will allow Uber and Lyft to charge artificially high brokerage margins and not prioritize user satisfaction or new innovations.~~

-## Background: Supporting Services

 > @todo rephrase, but basically this